adarshdubey03/EcoFinds/README.md

 npm install

-Create a .env.local file in the root directory and add:
+Create a .env.local file in the root directory and add the following:

 MONGODB_URI=your-mongodb-connection-string

+JWT_SECRET=your-jwt-secret

-Replace your-mongodb-connection-string with your MongoDB Atlas URI.
+Replace your-mongodb-connection-string with your MongoDB Atlas URI or MongoDB Compass URI.

-Generate a secret with:
+Replace your-jwt-secret with a secure random string.
+You can generate one with Node.js or OpenSSL:

+# Node.js
+node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"

+# OR OpenSSL
 openssl rand -base64 32